e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 						type="vertical"
 						class="flip"></wiz-flip>
 ```
-In further articles we will describe how to change every of the component attributes, but for now let's take it for granted.
+In further articles we will describe how to change every of the component attributes, but for now let's take them for granted.

-Finally, we need slightly modify the default styling of `wiz-flip` component and remove yellow background:
+Finally, we need to slightly modify the default styling of `wiz-flip` component and remove yellow background:

 ```CSS
 .flip {